ZNU-Standard - Driving Sustainable Change: Make goals tangible and measurable.

 • Windel GmbH & Co.
 KG

-Stefan Kauß, Head of Sustainability and Safety at the Bitburger Braugruppe
+Stefan Kauß, Head of Sustainability and Safety at Bitburger Braugruppe

 Harald Lochmann, Managing Director of Erlenbacher Backwaren GmbH